c0dev0id/shagen.me/content/paypal/_index.md

 Hey, this is not an ask for money or for a donation.
 Please don't send me money for no reason.
-I have a job that feeds me :-)
+I have a full time job that feeds me :-)

+But, if you have a reason to send me some bucks, here's the button to do so: https://paypal.me/xkpb3

+Or, via paypal button:

 {{< paypal >}}